abhisheksharma1310/data-visualizer/README.md

    <image src="./client/public/screenshot.jpeg" />
 </div>

-- **Multi-Protocol Support:** Connect to Serial Port, HTTP, MQTT, and WebSocket.
+- **Multi-Protocol Support:** Connect to Serial Port, HTTP, MQTT, WebSocket and Socket.io.
 - **Real-Time Data Display:** Data is shown in a tabular format for easy viewing.
 - **User Input:** Users can enter the required details for each protocol.
 - **Cross-Platform:** Serial Port compatible with both Node.js and browser environments.